 That is one of the secrets to winning in the stock market.

 Once you have chosen the right stock, wait till the share is available at a very high bargain price.
 Buying the right stock at the right price is the key to investment success.
 Investors have the luxury of waiting for the “fat pitch”.

 Identifying the undervalued stocks:

 “No matter how wonderful a business is, it is not worth an infinite price.
 We have to have a price that makes sense and gives a margin of safety” – Charlie Munger.

-Finding a right stock is one thing, but figuring out whether they are undervalued or not is a different thing and a difficult thing.
+Finding the right stock is one thing, but figuring out whether they are undervalued or not is a different thing and a difficult thing.
 By analysing the fundamentals of the company like earnings, revenue and assets, we can arrive at the intrinsic value of the company.
 If the intrinsic value is more than the current price, then the stock is definitely undervalued.
 It is worth investing in that company.

-It is really difficult for an individual investor to analyse thousands of stocks and finding out the right time to buy a stock in the stock/share market.
+It is difficult for an individual investor to analyse thousands of stocks and find out the right time to buy stock in the stock/share market.

 The third secret of stock market success can be achieved if you have time and patience or by outsourcing it to the right expert.